MiningMarsh/steamos-extensions/README.md

 ## systemd-sysext

 The mechanism this repo provides is little more than a supplement to systemd's builtin `systemd-sysext` mechanism.
-Thr primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext`extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.
+The primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext`extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.

 For documentation on how to build systemd-sysext extensions, please see here: https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html